jessicathrasher/flicks/README.md

 The following **required** functionality is completed:

-- [ ] User can view a list of movies currently playing in theaters.
+- [X] User can view a list of movies currently playing in theaters.
 Poster images load asynchronously.
-- [ ] User can view movie details by tapping on a cell.
+- [X] User can view movie details by tapping on a cell.
-- [ ] User sees loading state while waiting for the API.
+- [X] User sees loading state while waiting for the API.
-- [ ] User sees an error message when there is a network error.
+- [X] User sees an error message when there is a network error.
-- [ ] User can pull to refresh the movie list.
+- [X] User can pull to refresh the movie list.

 The following **optional** features are implemented:

-- [ ] Add a tab bar for **Now Playing** and **Top Rated** movies.
+- [X] Add a tab bar for **Now Playing** and **Top Rated** movies.
 - [ ] Implement segmented control to switch between list view and grid view.
-- [ ] Add a search bar.
+- [X] Add a search bar.
-- [ ] All images fade in.
+- [X] All images fade in.
 - [ ] For the large poster, load the low-res image first, switch to high-res when complete.
-- [ ] Customize the highlight and selection effect of the cell.
+- [X] Customize the highlight and selection effect of the cell.
-- [ ] Customize the navigation bar.
+- [X] Customize the navigation bar.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ]

 ## Video Walkthrough